tbdbatista/SwiftUtils/CodeSnippets/NoStoryboardStartConfiguration.md

 # Start an app without using a storyboard
 ### 1 - delete: SceneDelegate, main.storyborad
 ### 2 - remove in infoplist all configuration inside Application Scene Manifest
-### 3 - go to Target, above General tab, seach for "main" and remove the value of UIKit Main Storyboard File Base Name
+### 3 - go to Target, seach for "main" and remove the value of UIKit Main Storyboard File Base Name
 ### 4 - finally, delete all code in App Delegate and use the Code Snippet below

 import UIKit